 Once you get online and use any of the popular search engines to look up a professional pest control company, you should pay attention to the following main points.

 - Is the company licensed?
-Being licensed means not only that they have permission to offer pest control services, but also that their employees are specially trained, their products and equipment – tested, and that the latter are regularly inspected.
+Being licensed means not only that they have permission to offer pest control services but also that their employees are specially trained, their products and equipment – tested, and that the latter are regularly inspected.

 - Is the company affiliated with an organisation?
 If they are, you would know right away.
 Companies like to brag about being members of anything.
-They place a big stamp on their website, where it could be seen immediately.
-For UK companies, you would either see a stamp of the British Pest Control Association (BPCA) or the National Pest Technicians Association (NPTA).
-It’s not an easy task to be accepted as member of these organisations.
+They place a big stamp on their website, where it can be seen immediately.
+For UK companies, you would either see a stamp from the British Pest Control Association (BPCA) or the National Pest Technicians Association (NPTA).
+It’s not an easy task to be accepted as a member of these organisations.
 Thus, the seal suggests that they were thoroughly checked and estimated to be a professional service provider on a national level.
 The fact that a company chooses to affiliate itself with a professional association is evidence enough that they are concerned with bringing quality to their work.

 - Does the company offer the service you need?
 Not all pest control companies are able to fight off your particular kind of pest.
 Before you look for that, make sure you know what you’re dealing with.
 The website should have a list of all the services they’re qualified to offer.

 - Does this particular company have good reviews?
 You might need to go to another website, like yelp or gumtree, to see if people are satisfied with their work.
-Unlike with other home services, like cleaning, pest control cannot deliver results that are simply “good enough”.
+Unlike other home services, like cleaning, pest control cannot deliver results that are simply “good enough”.
 It’s either “yes, they treated the problem”, or “no, the problem is still present”.
 This is a case where you should count on other customers’ testimonials.

 - Does the company offer insurance?
 This should be written on their website.
 In fact, it’s usually the first thing you see in the list of benefits.
 You probably wouldn’t know what kind of insurance exactly.
 So, make sure to ask the salesperson once you make the call.
 To be more specific, you need to know whether they offer insurance for accidental pollution of your home.
 And if so, what’s the compensation they can provide in case something goes wrong.

-- Does the company offer satisfaction guarantee?
+- Does the company offer a satisfaction guarantee?
 This usually has different shades of meaning, depending on the company.
 Thus, you shouldn’t go too deep into this subject.
-Truth be told, the best conclusion you can draw from it is this – if a company offers satisfaction guarantee, then you can rest assured knowing that they will deliver quality work.
+Truth be told, the best conclusion you can draw from it is this – if a company offers a satisfaction guarantee, then you can rest assured knowing that they will deliver quality work.
 Steer away from companies that have not backed up their skills with these two words on their website.

 - Is the company willing to discuss the treatment with you?
 This is mandatory.
 Every infestation is different, which is why a good company knows they need a personalised approach to all its customers.
 If an exterminator is not willing to tell you what exactly he is going to do, it’s usually a sign of shady business practices.